-Follow our one-day itinerary to see top locations from the Paddington film and books.
+Follow our one day itinerary to see top locations from the Paddington films and books.

-MORNING: Paddington and Little Venice or Oxford Street and Leicester Square
+Morning: Paddington and Little Venice or Oxford Street, Regent Street and Leicester Square

-Paddington: Start your day in London Paddington railway station, where the bumbling bear first arrived from Darkest Peru.
-Make a beeline for platform one, where you can have your photo taken with the bronze Paddington Bear statue under the clock, near to where the kindly Brown family first found him.
+Paddington: Start your day in Paddington station, where the polite bear first arrived from Darkest Peru.
+Head over to platform one, where you can pose for a selfie with the bronze Paddington Bear statue under the clock, near to where the loveable Brown family first found him.

 The station is also home to the Paddington Bear Shop, the only store in the world which is exclusively dedicated to the famous bear.
 The shop is stacked full of models and stuffed toys, as well as keyrings, mugs, books and more.

 Little Venice: Take a stroll along the tranquil waterways of Bond's neighbourhood of Little Venice, where there are plenty of cafes, pubs and restaurants to refuel in once you’ve finished off your marmalade sandwiches.

-Primrose Hill: Enjoy a canal boat ride from Little Venice to Camden and then walk to the pastel-coloured houses of Chalcot Crescent in Primrose Hill, which stands in for Windsor Gardens in the movie, where the Browns live at number 32.
+Primrose Hill: Enjoy a canal boat ride from Little Venice to Camden and then wander over to the pastel-coloured houses of Chalcot Crescent in Primrose Hill, which stands in for Windsor Gardens in the movie, where the Browns live at number 32.

-Oxford Street: Visit Selfridges department store on Oxford Street where Michael Bond – then a BBC cameraman – bought a small teddy bear for his wife on Christmas Eve in 1956.
+Oxford Street: Visit the Selfridges department store on Oxford Street where Michael Bond – then a BBC cameraman – bought a small teddy bear for his wife on Christmas Eve in 1956.
 That little bear – which Bond named Paddington – went on to inspire the book series.
-Head to the store's fourth floor for its fabulous toy department and pick up your own cuddly version of Paddington.
+Head to the store's fourth floor to check out its fabulous toy department and pick up your own cuddly version of Paddington.

-Regent Street: Walk towards Regent Street where you'll find London's most famous toyshop Hamleys, which has been selling Paddington bears for 40 years.
-Children love exploring the store's five fun-packed floors which are chock-full of computer games, dolls, board games, specialist collector areas and loads more.
-Prepare to be wowed by demonstrators showing off the latest toys on every floor.
+Regent Street: Walk towards Regent Street where you'll find London's most famous toyshop Hamleys, which has been selling Paddington bears for more than 40 years.
+Children love exploring the store's seven fun-packed floors which are filled with computer games, dolls, board games, specialist collector areas and more.

-Leicester Square: Take a stroll to Leicester Square where the star-studded world premiere of the Paddington movie was held, with actors like Nicole Kidman and Hugh Bonneville gracing the red carpet.
-Look out for Bear Street, which leads off the square.
+Leicester Square: Take a stroll to Leicester Square where the star-studded world premiere of the first Paddington movie was held, with actors like Nicole Kidman and Hugh Bonneville gracing the red carpet.
+Make sure to look out for Bear Street, which leads off the square.

-AFTERNOON: South Kensington and Notting Hill or Bethnal Green
+Afternoon: South Kensington and Notting Hill or Bethnal Green and top London attractions

-South Kensington: Take the Tube to South Kensington for the Natural History Museum, where the film's dramatic climax sees cruel taxidermist Nicole Kidman attempting to add Paddington to her collection of endangered animals.
+South Kensington: Take the Tube to South Kensington for the Natural History Museum, where the first film's dramatic climax sees cruel taxidermist Nicole Kidman attempting to add Paddington to her collection of endangered animals.
 Little ones can spot a wide range of creatures from the animal kingdom at the popular London museum, including a roaring Tyrannosaurus Rex.

-The movie scene featuring the sewers under the museum was filmed in a reservoir underneath Finsbury Park, while the secret room scenario was actually filmed at Leavesden Film Studios, which is next door to Warner Bros.
-Studio Tour, where you can explore the magic of the Harry Potter movies.
+The scene from the first movie featuring the sewers under the museum was filmed in a reservoir underneath Finsbury Park, while the secret room scenario was captured at Leavesden Film Studios, which is next door to Warner Bros.
+Studio Tour London, where you can explore the magic of the Harry Potter movies.

-Notting Hill: Take a Circle line Tube to picture-pretty Notting Hill Gate, Paddingon's stomping ground.
-At 86 Portobello Road, you'll find Alice's Antiques which was used as the exterior for Gruber's Antiques shop in the movie.
+Notting Hill: Hop on a Tube to picture-pretty Notting Hill, Paddington's famous stomping ground.
+At 86 Portobello Road, you'll find Alice's Antiques which was used as the exterior for Mr Gruber's antiques shop in the movies.

-Head to fine food purveyors Fortnum & Mason, which opens until 8pm Monday to Saturday and until 6pm on Sunday, for a jar of marmalade, Paddington's favourite food.
-The store's huge collection of marmalade includes flavours that range from lemon to grapefruit, cognac to whiskey.
+Stop by fine food purveyors Fortnum & Mason for a jar of marmalade, Paddington's favourite food!
+The luxurious store's huge collection of marmalade flavours ranges from lemon and rose petal, to champagne and whiskey.